vybhavmanoj/snake.py/README.md

 # snake.py
-clone of old snake game in python
+Implementation of snake and apple game using the pygame module in python .